sctlib/sct/content/notes/matrix.md

 - see the matrix specs, for the Open Standard: https://matrix.org/docs/spec

 # Concepts

+To better understand how Matrix works, very similar architecture as for emails (servers, clients, network), except that it provides encryption by default.

 ## server & client
 - a client: the part of the code, that runs on your device (your phone, tablet, computer, tv, smartdevice, fridge, iot...)